ice19942335/Erwin_TEST_TASK/README.md

 # erwin_technical_challenge

 ### This was my first experience with Unit tests<br>this simple task take me about 12 hours to complete it.
-I will going to complete user interface on this project anyway, so it will take another 2-3 hours.

 ### You might will need this if you have problems on "build"
 ```
 npm i terser-webpack-plugin